praekeltfoundation/docker-django-bootstrap/README.md

 ## Frequently asked questions
 ### How is this deployed?
 This will depend very much on your infrastructure.
-These images were designed with an architecture like this in mind:
+This Docker image was designed with an architecture like this in mind:

 <img src="images/architecture.svg" alt="Architecture diagram" width="480"/>

-This image does not require that you use PostgreSQL or RabbitMQ.
+django-bootstrap does not require that you use PostgreSQL or RabbitMQ.
 You can configure Django however you would like, those are just the systems we use with it.

 The image was also designed to be used with a container orchestration system.
 We use Mesosphere DC/OS but it should work just as well on Kubernetes.
-We run services that require persistent storage, such as databases or message brokers outside of our container orchestration system.
+We run services that require persistent storage, such as databases or message brokers, outside of our container orchestration system.
 This looks something like this:

 <img src="images/containers.svg" alt="Container diagram" width="480px"/>

 Generally a single image based on django-bootstrap takes on the role of running Django or Celery depending on how each container running the image is configured.

 ### Why is Nginx needed?
-The primary reason Nginx is necessary is that a key part of Gunicorn's design relies on Nginx buffering incoming requests.
+The primary reason Nginx is necessary is that a key part of Gunicorn's design relies on a proxy to buffer incoming requests.
 This design goes back to the original [design of Unicorn for Ruby](https://bogomips.org/unicorn/DESIGN.html):
 > [...] neither keepalive nor pipelining are supported.
 These aren't needed since Unicorn is only designed to serve fast, low-latency clients directly.
 Do one thing, do it well; let nginx handle slow clients.

 You can also read about this in [Gunicorn's design documentation](http://docs.gunicorn.org/en/latest/design.html).
 So, when using Gunicorn (with the default "sync workers"), it's critical that a buffering proxy (such as Nginx) is used.